 Can this be made with frozen chicken?

-I don’t recommend trying to make this recipe with frozen chicken.
+I don’t recommend trying to make this oven fried chicken thighs recipe with frozen chicken.
 It would drastically increase the cooking time and result in the skin burning while trying to get the internal temperature to a safe level.

 ***NOTE: Due to some safety concerns with baking glass cookware at high temperatures, please use a Metal Baking Dish, Corningware or Enameled cast iron dish.